 Age: 23 Hometown: Tiburon, California Cycling Strengths: Technical riding Job: Analytics and Marketing at New Balance Hobbies: Playing banjo and sax

 Jack Kisseberth had one of the best races of his cycling career at the Cyclocross National Championships in Hartford, Connecticut in January 2017.
 Kisseberth finished fourth in the elite men's field stacked with outstanding talent on one of the most technical courses of the season--on frozen, cement-hard ruts covered in slick snow.
 Kisseberth represented Team USA at the World Championships in Luxembourg later that month.
 Jack's impressive race record is topped by his volunteer spirit as evidenced during the Cycle-Smart International where he stood for hours in the cold cooking sausages for all the racers.
 He hardly got to warm up but raced and still got 10th.
 Jack balances a corporate job in Boston while maintaining a professional level of cycling.

-Age: 26 Hometown: Atlanta, Georgia Cycling Strengths: Cyclocross and singlepeed National Championship Title: W 19-29 Marathon Mountain Bike National Champion Real Life Skills: Designs and creates custom metal jewelry and bike badges
+Age: 27 Hometown: Atlanta, Georgia Cycling Strengths: Tenacity, high stoke level and max effort.
+National Championship Title: 19-29 Marathon Mountain Bike National Champion Real Life Skills: Runs her own jewelry and metal-smithing business.

 Age: 20 Hometown: Agawam, Mass.
 Cycling Strengths: Technical riding, BMX and jumps Favorite Race: Hoogerheide, Netherlands (a/k/a the major leagues) Hobbies: Building pump tracks, eating Korean food and record collecting